pbissonho/koin.dart/website/docs/start/quickstart/junit-test.md

 ## Get the code

-> Checkout the project directly on Github or download the zip file <br>
+> Checkout the project directly on Github or download the zip file
 > 🚀 Go to [Github](https://github.com/InsertKoinIO/getting-started-koin-core) or [download Zip](https://github.com/InsertKoinIO/getting-started-koin-core/archive/master.zip)

 ## Gradle Setup